tidyverse/tidy-dev-day/ai/ai-at-tdd.md

 * **Understanding the issue.** Participants can paste in the issue thread and ask for a plain-language explanation.
 What is the reported behavior?
 What is expected?
 What R concepts are needed to understand the problem?

 * **Making a reprex.** A minimal reproducible example is a small, self-contained demonstration of a problem that others can run and inspect.
-AI can help participants strip a problem down to its essential pieces.
-Confirming that the reprex actually demonstrates the bug is also a quick check of their understanding.
+AI can help participants strip a problem down to its essential pieces, though it'll often get you 90% of the way, and then you should spend some time personally seeing if you can reduce it further.
+Confirming that the reprex actually demonstrates the bug is also a great quick check of your understanding.

 * **Getting oriented in an unfamiliar codebase.** “Where is `abort()` called from in this package?”
 “Walk me through what this S3 method does.”
-Questions like these can take a while to answer by grepping through an unfamiliar codebase; now they can take a minute—and leave participants knowing more.
+"Explain this traceback."
+Questions and prompts like these can take a while to answer by grepping through an unfamiliar codebase; now they can take a minute—and leave participants knowing more.

 * **Proposing a fix.** Participants can ask for candidate approaches—plural—and then compare them: What are the trade-offs?
 Does one fit the package’s conventions better?
 Which approach could they defend in review?